 As you enter through the unassuming large glass door, the entrance to this home gives you a glimpse into the elegant and sophisticated home that awaits.
 High ceilings, generous proportions, light filled views lead your eye from the manicured north facing garden, to the vineyard, and then through to the vista of the surrounding hills and paddocks.

 Bespoke internal doors, bookcases and recycled 75 year old jarrah floors are just some of the elements to enjoy within the lounge area of the home.
-A Cheminees Philippe wood fireplace encased in custom cut Carey Gully stone creates the centre piece which sits elegantly and commandingly – this stunning feature also sustainably centrally heats the home, keeping the temperature throughout, at a comfortable 18 – 20 degrees during the cooler winter months.
+A Cheminees Chapelle wood fireplace encased in custom cut Carey Gully stone creates the centre piece which sits elegantly and commandingly – this stunning feature also sustainably centrally heats the home, keeping the temperature throughout, at a comfortable 18 – 20 degrees during the cooler winter months.

 The kitchen again adds a timeless elegance to the house and has been designed for “two cooks” to enjoy the space with every element of this kitchen given purpose.
 Generous proportions are evident and create so much space to prepare meals, a feast for many or just to practically store and entertain.